Live at Reading: The performance

 The show featured the band's friend Antony Hodgkinson, nicknamed "Dancing Tony," dancing onstage for 12 of the 25 songs performed.
-It was the final of an estimated nine shows that Hodgkinson danced for the band, including their appearances at the 1991 Reading Festival and the 1990 Leeds Festival.
+It was the final of an estimated nine shows that Hodgkinson danced for the band, including their appearances at the 1991 Reading Festival and the 1990 Leeds Polytechnic Students' Union concert.

+Cobain played three different guitars during the show.
+He started by playing a sunburst Fender Jaguar.
+However, he changed to a sunburst Fender Stratocaster with a black strap, just before playing the eighth song, "About a Girl".
+For four songs towards the end of the set ("Dumb", "Stay Away", "Spank Thru", ”Love Buzz") he changed to a third guitar, a black Stratocaster with a white strap.
+The guitar was heavily out of tune by the opening chords of "Love Buzz".
+Cobain tried to retune it several times during the song, but without success, leading him to throw it on the ground at around 2:30 into the performance.
+For the next song he returned to the sunburst Stratocaster which he then played for the rest of the evening.

 Previously-released songs

 In November 1994, the performance of "Lithium" appeared on the band's first home video, Live!
 Tonight!
 Sold Out!!.

-In October 1996, "tourette's" appeared on the Novoselic-compiled live compilation album, From the Muddy Banks of the Wishkah.
+In October 1996, "Tourette's" appeared on the Novoselic-compiled live compilation album, From the Muddy Banks of the Wishkah.

 Amateur footage of Cobain's wheelchair entrance and performance of "The Rose," as well as the instrument destruction at the end, also appears on Live!
 Tonight!
 Sold Out!!.

 Reception

 According to Metacritic, Live at Reading holds a score of 93 out of 100, indicating "universal acclaim" and it is ranked 18th on the site's list of best-reviewed albums, and first among alternative albums.

 Stuart Berman of Pitchfork called Live at Reading "an indispensable document of a legendary band at their most invincible."
 Joe Gross of Spin called the set "a mindblower," describing it as "sloppy indie rock as stadium-filling psychedelic punk."
 Allmusic's Stephen Thomas Erlewine praised the release as "Nirvana's purest blast of rock & roll" and called it "one of the greatest live rock & roll albums ever."

 Cobain himself expressed satisfaction with the performance, giving it "an eight on a scale of ten," according to Come As You Are.
 Looking back at the set in 2018, Grohl called it "a really reassuring, genuinely magical moment of everything coming together at the right time," despite the band's lack of sufficient practice for the show.

 The CD version of Live at Reading debuted at number 37 on the Billboard 200 in the U.S., while the DVD debuted at number 1 in the top 40 on the magazine's Top Music Video Chart, remaining in the top 40 for 25 weeks.
 Nielson SoundScan reported that, as of 2016 the Live at Reading album has sold 148,000 copies in the United States alone.